Partial Knee Replacement

 Partial Knee Replacement in Baton Rouge, LA

 Dr. Niels Linschoten has over 27 years of experience as an orthopaedic surgeon.
 He is highly skilled in many different joint replacement techniques and approaches, including newer procedures like partial knee replacement.
 In the right patients, partial knee replacement can eliminate arthritis pain while allowing the healthy portions of the knee to remain intact.
-If you think you may be a candidate for partial knee replacement and would like to schedule an evaluation with Dr. Linschoten, please call our office at (225) 478-8722 or request an appointment online.
+If you think you may be a candidate for partial knee replacement and would like to schedule an evaluation with Dr. Linschoten, please request an appointment online or call or office: